|Lismore||Session 1||Session 1|

 Explores the nature of economics as relevant to sustainable development.
 This involves learning from the trappings of historical economic paradigms and engaging with economic instruments/methods as a way of managing and preventing environmental degradation.
 This unit engages with topical issues such as population, climate change and water scarcity to apply economic rationale to your understanding of these issues using interactive tutorial workshops as a learning tool.

-- Introduction to economics: what is it and why it matters for sustainable development
+- Introduction to ecological economics: what is it and why it matters for sustainable development?

 - Valuing the environment: an overview of the techniques and theories

 - Changing behaviour: using economic instruments in environmental management

 - Economics and agriculture: feeding the world and conserving our land

 - Managing natural resource use: scarcity, abundance and renewables

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|

 |1||demonstrate understanding of the nature of the economic problem of scarcity and the implications this will have for resource allocation||Knowledge of a discipline|

 |2||analyse the relationship between economic activity and the natural environment and the implications for sustainable development||Creativity||Knowledge of a discipline|